-To receive a loaner air-conditioner individuals must meet all of the following residency, income, mobility and medical criteria and complete an application with Tulsa Weather Coalition staff:
+To receive an air-conditioner, individuals must meet all of the following residency, income, mobility and medical criteria and complete an application with Tulsa Weather Coalition staff:

-We aim to prevent heat related deaths and illnesses through public education and by loaning room size air conditioners to low-income, seriously ill persons.
-Households which meet health and income criteria may receive loaned window air conditioning units.
+We aim to prevent heat related deaths and illnesses through public education and by providing room size air conditioners to low-income, seriously ill persons.
+Households which meet health and income criteria may receive a window air conditioning unit.
 Most recipients have limited mobility and are low-income.
 Medical criteria include congestive heart failure, emphysema, renal dialysis treatment, burns, HIV/AIDS, and other serious illnesses.
 Community Service Council’s 211 Eastern Oklahoma coordinates the work and receives the requests for assistance.

 We arranged for nearly 60 low-income and frail Tulsa residents to be loaned air conditioners in summer 2016.